 From eating the packaging to repurposing it, there are plenty of concepts being tested in real-time.

-Here are seven of the top eco-friendly packaging concepts of 2022:
+Here are seven of the top eco-friendly packaging concepts for 2023:

 Leveling Up Reusable Packaging

 You heard it repeatedly in the 1980s and 1990s: recycle, reduce, reuse – and close the loop.